linode/docs/docs/security/linode-manager-security-controls-new-manager/index.md

 9. Tap **SCAN QR CODE**.

 10. Point your device's camera at the barcode on your computer screen.
-The app creates a new token for your Linode Manager login automatically.
+The app creates a new token for your Cloud Manager login, automatically.
 It will be labeled **LinodeManager:user**.
 Change the account name if necessary, and press **Done**.

 11. In the **Token** field of the Two-Factor Authentication form, enter the Linode Token, and click **Save**.